bowerth/bowerth.github.io/_posts/travel/past/2014-12-25-New-Zealand.md

 ---
 layout   : post
 category : travel
-tagline  : "You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to. - J.R.R.
-Tolkien" tags     : [kitesurf, hangglide]
+tagline  : "there's no knowing where you might be swept off to" tags     : [kitesurf, hangglide]
 ---
 {% include JB/setup %}